dmitrycello/yaglpp/docs/USAGE.md

 > [!IMPORTANT]
 > Make sure to hit the **`Apply`** button after setting up each platform configuration.

+> [!NOTE]
+> The YAGL++ library is using only Release versions of external libraries, it saves a lot of disk space.
+So, the _NODEFAULTLIB_ linker option is necessary to suppress the warning.

 ### 4. Add the source file to the application project
 In the _Solution Explorer_, right-click the project's Source Files filter icon.
 Click **`Add -> New Item...
 (Ctrl+Shift+A)`**: